Tag Archives: eggs

 • Italian bread

 In a bowl, beat the eggs and pour them into the pan, stirring gently to coat the pepper slices with the egg mixture.
-The ratio of one bell pepper to three large eggs ensures a
+The ratio of one bell pepper to three large eggs is just about the right blend of ingredients.
+Allow the eggs to set, but ensure the top remains slightly moist.

 Finishing Touches Under the Broiler

 For the finishing touch, place the pan under the broiler for 2 to 3 minutes, allowing the sandwich filling to cook to perfection.
-This step not only adds a golden hue to the eggs but also imparts a delightful texture, creating a mouthwatering experience.

 Click here for updated GALLERY